saramasarone/RMV-VAE/README.md

 * PAAD_NORM: RMV-VAE on pancreatic cancer data - predicting survival

-To run these experiments we used data from TCGA available here: https://xenabrowser.net/datapages/

 To run this script on your data you'll need:

 - Two or more omics datasets